filipsalomonsson/booliapi/README.md

 ## More specific searching

-Any keyword arguments you pass to `get()` will simply be used as URL parameters in the API query.
+Any keyword arguments you pass to `.search()` will simply be used as URL parameters in the API query.
 Unicode strings, integers and floats are converted to utf-8 strings first.
 Lists are joined into comma-separated strings.